unjs/mlly/README.md

 Using various syntax detection and heuristics, this method can determine if import is a valid import or not to be imported using dynamic `import()` before hitting an error!

-When resault is `false`, we usually need a to create a CommonJS require context or add specific rules to the bundler to transform dependency.
+When result is `false`, we usually need a to create a CommonJS require context or add specific rules to the bundler to transform dependency.

 ```js
 import { isValidNodeImport } from 'mlly'